GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>October 10, 2023</time></p>

-Starting in Chrome 118, the [isUrlFilterCaseSensitive](/docs/extensions/reference/declarativeNetRequest/#property-RuleCondition-isUrlFilterCaseSensitive)
+Starting in Chrome 118, the [`isUrlFilterCaseSensitive`](/docs/extensions/reference/declarativeNetRequest/#property-RuleCondition-isUrlFilterCaseSensitive)
-property in the [chrome.declarativeNetRequest](/docs/extensions/reference/declarativeNetRequest/) API has been changed to default to false.
+property in the [chrome.declarativeNetRequest](/docs/extensions/reference/declarativeNetRequest/) API has been changed to default to `false`.
+If you wish to keep the old behavior, you can explicitly set `isUrlFilterCaseSensitive` to `true` in your declarativeNetRequest rules.

-This follows [discussions](https://github.com/w3c/webextensions/issues/269) in the Web Extensions Community Group and a similar change already implemented by Firefox and Safari.
+This follows [discussions](https://github.com/w3c/webextensions/issues/269) in the Web Extensions Community Group.
+Firefox and Safari have already implemented a similar change.

-If you wish to keep the old behavior, you can explicitly set isUrlFilterCaseSensitive to true in your declarativeNetRequest rules.

 ### Extension samples now searchable {: #extension-samples-searchable }